industrial-ui/industrial-ui/docs/src/routes/docs/_docs/dropdown/spectre.md

   </pre>
 </ShowBlock>

+Open the code and configuration tabs in the block above to see that all the magic is done by adding the Spectre classes which you can find in the stylesheet's documentation and its examples.
+The problem with Spectre specifically is that it requires you to make the trigger a button by adding `.btn` class on it.

 <h2 id="open-on-hover">Open on hover effect</h2>

-Pass the `openOnHover` property to open the dropdown when the mouse is on the trigger
+Pass the `openOnHover` property to open the dropdown when the mouse is on the trigger.

 <ShowBlock>
   <OpenOnHover />